msimms/OpenWorkoutWeb/README.md

 ## Version History

 ### 0.1
-Initial version.
+* Initial version.
 Application exhibits basic functionality: can login and view activities received from the iOS companion app.

 ### 0.2
-Added the ability to update email address and password.
+* Added the ability to update email address and password.
-Added the ability to delete one's account and all associated data.
+* Added the ability to delete one's account and all associated data.
-Added the ability to delete a single activity.
+* Added the ability to delete a single activity.
-Added an API for receiving location updates from the companion mobile app.
+* Added an API for receiving location updates from the companion mobile app.
+* Support for HTTPS.
+* Many small bug fixes.

 ## Social
 Twitter: [@StraenApp](https://twitter.com/StraenApp)